geeknozy/Arch-Linux-Installation-Guide/README.md

 Step 9: You will be prompted with CLI as root@archiso

-Step 10: Follow this link for Partition scheme :
+Step 10: Follow this link for Partition : https://github.com/geeknozy/Disk-partition-guide-on-linux-for-installation

 Step 11: Once done with partition scheme now mount the partitions